thomasmost/bot_auther/README.md

 3. Set up three-legged OAuth in your Twitter app and set the expected callback url to match your route in the server; by default it's `http://localhost:8080/sessions/callback`

 ### Running the 'Auth-er'
-1. After cloning the repo, run `npm install`
+Make sure you've completed the steps in [Instance Setup](#instance-setup).
+You're now ready to authenticate some bots!

-2. You can then start the server locally by running `npm start`
+1. Start the server locally by running `npm start`
-3. Log into your bot's twitter account and then navigate to `localhost:8080`
+2. Log into your bot's twitter account and then navigate to `localhost:8080`
-4. You'll be directed back to Twitter's authorization page; hit 'Authorize' to retrieve keys to that account.
+3. You'll be directed back to Twitter's authorization page; hit 'Authorize' to retrieve keys to that account.
-5. The application's `/home` route will display the keys for your currently logged in Twitter account.
+4. The application's `/home` route will display the keys for your currently logged in Twitter account.
-6. Navigate to `/` and hit 'Reset Session' before repeating the process with a new bot.
+5. Navigate to `/` and hit 'Reset Session' before repeating the process with a new bot.

 Questions?
 Go ahead and [open an issue!](https://github.com/thomasmost/bot_auther/issues/new)